 On a family getaway to Gatlinburg, there was one thing that we definitely wanted to do while we were there - visit Ripley's Aquarium of the Smokies.
 We found a parking spot and walked over to the aquarium which sits just off of the main strip in Gatlinburg.

 After picking up our tickets out front, we went inside and were amazed at all that was there.
 Upon entering the building there is an area where everyone can have their picture taken together - a memento of the trip, if you will.
 From the vantage point of the entrance level, you can look below and see the "petting" area.
-People are welcome to touch some creatures of the sea if they'd like.
+People are welcome to touch some creatures of the sea, if they'd like.
 (We passed.)

 Moving on, we saw some pretty interesting piranhas in the Tropical Rainforest section.
 I am thankful that I was able to admire them from behind glass at the aquarium.
-Another of the 350 species that we were able to admire were the jellyfish.
+Another of the 350 species that we were able to admire was the jellyfish.
 Look at how beautiful they look swimming in a pool of blue:

 Don't worry - the water isn't really "blue."
 Ripley's has a state-of-the-art filtration system.
 There are 1.4 million gallons of water in the exhibits.
 The Shark Lagoon holds 750,000 gallons of water and has 11,664,000 gallons circulate through it every 24 hours.